nhs2828/LLM-AWS/README.md

 2. We could update the documents stored in S3 bucket.
 Cron job from EventBridge will trigger Lambda function to update the vectorstore automatically as scheduled, using embedding model from Bedrock.
 3. EC2 instance, deployed using Docker to ensure consistent setup.
 This is where LLM generates answers for users's questions using RAG framework.
 The LLM is taken from HuggingFace, configured with quantization to reduce memory footprints.
 4. FAISS for indexing task, because FAISS offers the possibility to modify (merge, delete, ..) vectorstore.
 Also the performance of FAISS is better than other algorithms I have tested
+5. Documents used as context are PDFs, in particulary Machinea Learning papers

 # Specs:
 1. LLM choice: `Mistral-7B-Instruct-v0.3`